AshleyPhillips-cloud/AshleyPhillips-cloud/README.md

 - 👀 I’m interested in becoming a senior analyst.
 - 🌱 I’m currently learning to master sql, python, tableau, and advanced excel.
 - 💞️ I’m looking to collaborate on data sets to obtain more hands on experience.
-- 📫 How to reach me email would be the best source.
+- 📫 How to reach me via email.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I enjoy swimming, hiking, biking, and camping.